gavin-pringle/ENPH353_CompetitionRepo2/README.md

 # ENPH353_CompetitionRepo2

-The controller_pkg repository is what each team will create.
+The controller_pkg repository contains the scripts that execute the robot's desired functionality when launched.
 This is a ROS package containing:

-- Control algorithm for the robot
+- Control algorithm for the robot in scripts CompTimer.py, LicensePlateDetection.py, line_follow.py, and ped_detct.py.
+- The launch file competition.launch that launches the above scripts.
-- Potentially also includes a convolution neural network model or a reinforcement learning policy file trained from [repo 3] and [repo 4] respectively
+- A convolutional neural network model file trained from ENPH353_CompetitionRepo3 (my_model.h5), used in LicensePlateDetection.py.